When taking out a home loan, one of the biggest decisions you’ll need to make is what type of loan to take out.

 A fixed rate home loan is not as flexible as a home loan with a variable rate.
 This may be worth keeping in mind if you think your financial situation is likely to change in the future.

-- With CommBank fixed rate home loans you can only make up to $10,000 in additional repayments per annum without incurring an early repayment adjustment (a fee)
+- With CommBank fixed rate home loans you can only make up to $10,000 in additional repayments per annum without incurring an early repayment adjustment

 - You cannot redraw any additional repayments you’ve made during the fixed rate period

 - There may be an early repayment adjustment for paying your loan out early

 - You won’t benefit from any future interest rate falls.